PuruVJ/puruvjdev3/src/blog/styling-react--the-power-of-css-modules.md

 There's a CLI out there that will generate `d.ts` files for your CSS modules.
 Check it out here: [typed-css-modules](https://github.com/Quramy/typed-css-modules).

 It has a watch mode, so you won't have to run it again everytime you edit your CSS files.
-Thats handy.
+That's handy.

 Though OFC, it only works on plain CSS files, not `SCSS` or `SASS` or `STYL`.
 Plus there's that hiccup of remembering to run this command in a parallel terminal, or using a script to turn it on automatically along with your Web server.

 #### For Sass

-Its again a CLI and inspired from `typed-css-modules` CLI: [typed-scss-modules](https://github.com/skovy/typed-scss-modules).
+It's again a CLI and inspired from `typed-css-modules` CLI: [typed-scss-modules](https://github.com/skovy/typed-scss-modules).
 Its a really good tool.

 > This approach is good, but the biggest drawback I see is the d.ts files generated. it sort off clutters your workspace and Git commits.